TennoAndros/Fullstack-MERN-Globly/README.md

 The primary goal of this project is to demonstrate how to build a full-stack application that combines both the front-end and back-end components.
 It serves as a learning resource to understand the integration of client and server technologies using RESTful principles and other technologies.

+## Link to Deployed Version

+You can access the deployed version [here](https://fullstack-mern-globly.pages.dev/).

 ## Contents

 This repository consists of two main folders: